oracle/terraform-provider-oci/docs/solutions/Hadoop/EL7/Cloudera/README.md

 | Suggested Worker Instance | Suggested Bastion Instance | Suggested Utility & Master Instance |
 | :---------------------: |  :---------------------: |  :---------------------: |
 | BM.DenseIO2.52 | VM.Standard2.4 | VM.Standard2.16 |

+## Security Auditing

+Note that Terraform Automation templates currently disable the local firewall as part of the installation process.
+It is recommended to run a security audit as part of the post-deployment process when choosing to use these automation templates.
+This should include re-enabling host firewalls as needed, and adjusting Security List rules to be more restrictive to access requirements - this should include restricting access to publicly available services on Bastion & Utility hosts to allowed IP sources/segments only.
+Oracle will be working to provide automation with local firewalls enabled in the future as part of updates to these Terraform templates.

+Also note that hosts on the Private Subnet currently require internet access as part of the deployment process to fetch installation packages.
+This can also be disabled as part of the post-deployment process, but is currently required for setup.
+Oracle is working with Cloudera to enhance this deployment process to provide additional security as part of the automation with Terraform.